Factors to Consider When Selling a Home for Virginia Senior Care

 How Does Guardianship Impact the Sale of a Parent’s Home?

-Guardianship might make selling a parent’s house more difficult due to additional legal obligations.
+Due to additional legal obligations, guardianship might make selling a parent’s house more difficult.
 Here’s how it affects the process:

 - Detailed Reporting: Guardians must report detailed accounts of the sale proceeds and their management.